emanoelvianna/gene-protein-interaction/README.md

 # gene-protein-interaction
-Simple implementation of a database for mRNA-protein interaction
+Simple implementation of a database for gene-protein interaction